ArsalMirza007/DeepVision-FeatureExtractor_CNN-Model/README.md

-# Image Recognition with Deep Learning
+# Cat and Dog Image Recognition with Deep Learning

 This project implements a Convolutional Neural Network (CNN) for image recognition using TensorFlow and Keras.
 The CNN model is trained to classify images as either cats or dogs.
 The project includes a Streamlit web application for user-friendly interaction and real-time image classification.